Why is Green Tea the most widely consumed beverage in the world, second only to water itself? And considered a

 7. Green Tea Transformed Japan’s Culture

-Green Tea was said to be introduced into Japan in 1191 by the monk Eisaid when he returned to Japan with Buddhism.
+Green Tea was said to have been introduced into Japan in 1191 by the monk Eisaid when he returned to Japan with Buddhism.
 The cult of tea began after Eisai helped cure the famous shogun of Japan Minamoto.

 The whole culture of the country revolved around the Japanese Tea Ceremony which uses very finely ground green tea leaves in an elaborate ceremony lasting many hours.

 The Tea Ceremony was a worship of the art of life, an appreciation of refinement and purity, a process to go beyond the dreary waste of existence.

 8. Green Tea Transformed British Culture

-In Britain, tea rapidly replaced much of the beer, ale and alcohol consumption with a beverage that was actually good for you.
-The British were transformed from an aggressive, meat and beer drinking mass to a more gentle, civilized people.
+In Britain, tea rapidly replaced much of the beer, ale, and alcohol consumption with a beverage that was good for you.
+The British were transformed from an aggressive, meat and beer-drinking mass to a more gentle, civilized people.

 For the middle class of Britain, the tea parties and tea gardens allowed women and children to get out and socialize for the first time in their history.
 Many movements such as missionaries, charities, and the girl guides started as tea groups.

 For the lower class of Britain, tea breaks made life bearable – the tea gave them energy and a lift of spirits that other beverages could not.
-They spent HALF their food budget on tea (and sugar to put in it) for good reason.
+They spent HALF of their food budget on tea (and sugar to put in it) for good reason.

 9. Green Tea is Patriotic

 For Americans, tea is a reminder of the Boston Tea Party, a key event in the American Revolution.
 Americans resisted taxation by the British of tea and other goods without representation.
 This resistance was symbolized by throwing a shipload of black tea into the Boston harbor.

 11. Green Tea is Loved By Everyone